-

-Do you know one common fact for the White House, that was built in 1800, and the Palace of Emperor Diocletian in the Croatian Split, grounded in the distant 305?
+Do you know one fact in common for the White House in Washington that was built in 1800, and the Palace of Emperor Diocletian in Croatian Split erected in distant 305?

-Probably the White House for the Americans is the soul of power, stability and prosperity.
-It is one of the symbols of the American statehood, endowed with the same significance as the Stars and the Stripes.
-The White House approaches two hundred and twelve years this year.
+Probably, the White House for the Americans is an embodiment of power, stability, and prosperity.
+It is one of the symbols of American statehood, endowed with the same significance as the stars and stripes on the flag.
+The White House will be 212 years old this year.

-One has to agree that the White House is not a traditional building for the modern America.
-It is a residence constructed in the style of near Classicism, characterized by the adherence to the strict principles of symmetry and classical architecture, aroused in the Ancient Greece and Rome.
-But it is not the singular historic parallel in connection to the American symbols.
+However, one has to agree that the White House is not a traditional building for modern America.
+It is a residence constructed in the style of early Classicism characterized by the adherence to the strict principles of symmetry and classical architecture born in Ancient Greece and Rome.
+But it is not the only historic parallel associated with this American symbol.

+So, what is the common factor for the White House and the Palace of Roman Emperor Diocletian in the city of Split?
 The antique principles of symmetry?
 Sure.
-However there is one more common fact – white color of the same kind of stone, used during the building.
-Seems like the White House has pretty fair chances for the long existence.
+But there is one more: white color and the origin of the stone used for the building.
+Seems like the White House has pretty fair chances for a long existence. š

-This sandstone of the distinguished color is being produced for ages at the stone mines on Brac Island in Croatia.
+The sandstone of this noble tone has been mined for ages at the quarries on Brac Island in Croatia.

-The Palace of Diocletian was the first creation of the architecture masters from Brac.
-Since then the mastership of stone dressers and carvers is being passed on from generation to generation.
+The Palace of Diocletian in Split was the first architectural creation of the masters from Brac.
+Since then, the masterful workmanship of stonecutters and carvers has passed on from generation to generation.

 More about Croatia: